UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 To determine the ETHBTC rate, the [CryptoWatchPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/CryptoWatchPriceFeed.js) is used.

-To determine the ETHBTC_PERP synth price on Balancer, the [BalancerPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/BalancerPriceFeed.js) is used.
+To determine the ETHBTC_PERP synth price on Uniswap, the [UniswapPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) is used.

 To combine these rates in a mathematical expression, the [ExpressionPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/ExpressionPriceFeed.js) is used.

-Because this uses existing price feeds, the only additional work that is required is adding a new [default price feed config](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/DefaultPriceFeedConfigs.js).
-This cannot be added to the protocol repo until this perpetual synthetic is created, because the price feed config will require the related pool address.
-It should follow this pattern:
+Price feed functionality to incorporate the CFRM and Token Scaling Multiplier (TSM) will still need to be built.
+Additionally, the CryptowatchPriceFeed does not currently support TWAP calculations, so this will need to be added.

+Once these items are taken care of, a [default price feed config](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/DefaultPriceFeedConfigs.js) will be defined.
+Because some of this functionality is still being built out, this default price feed config will likely be different then what is shown below, but will follow this general patten.

 ```
 ETHBTC_FR: {
     type: "expression",
+    expression: `
-    expression: "(ETHBTC_PERP - ETH/BTC * CFRM) / (ETH/BTC * CFRM) / 31536000",
+        ETHBTC_FV = ETH/BTC * CFRM * TOKEN_SCALING;
+        (ETHBTC_PERP - ETHBTC_FV) / (ETHBTC_FV) / 86400 * (-1)
+    `,
     lookback: 7200,
     minTimeBetweenUpdates: 60,
     priceFeedDecimals: 18,
     customFeeds: {
-      ETHBTC_PERP: { type: "balancer", twapLength: 300, address: "0xETHBTC_PERP_POOL" },
+      ETHBTC_PERP: { type: "uniswap", twapLength: 3600, address: "0xETHBTC_PERP_POOL" },
       "ETH/BTC": {
             type: "medianizer",
             pair: "ethbtc",
             minTimeBetweenUpdates: 60,
+            twapLength: 3600,
             medianizedFeeds: [
                 { type: "cryptowatch", exchange: "coinbase-pro" },
                 { type: "cryptowatch", exchange: "binance" },